AdobeDocs/campaign-standard.en/help/developing/using/step-3--configure-the-screens.md

 The resource will appear as a sub-entry within the **Client data** section.

-## Defining the default list configuration
+## Defining the default list configuration {#defining-the-default-list-configuration}

 The **List configuration** section of the screen definition lets you define the columns and information that will be displayed by default in the overview of a resource.